jina-ai/jina/docs/concepts/preliminaries/index.md

 - **Executor**
-    {class}`~jina.Executor` is a Python class that can serve logic using Documents.
+    A {class}`~jina.Executor` is a Python class that serves logic using Documents.
 Loosely speaking, each Executor is a service wrapping a model or application.

 - **Gateway**
-    Gateway is the entrypoint of a {term}`Flow`.
-It exposes multiple protocols for external communications; it routes all internal traffic to different Executors that collaborately provide a more complex service.
+    A Gateway is the entrypoint of a {term}`Flow`.
+It exposes multiple protocols for external communications; routing all internal traffic to different Executors that work together to provide a more complex service.